As a leader in professional service, experience and qualified expertise, Gary Pickering Funerals will make a difficult time easier for you.

 “To promote amongst its members the highest standards of professionalism, integrity and ethics, a spirit of co-operation and support, and service excellence through ongoing education, to benefit the communities they serve”

 All NZIFH Funeral Homes are independently family-owned and operated, with no overseas or corporate connections.
 When engaging the services of a NZIFH Funeral Home, you will receive caring, personal service from experienced Funeral Directors.
 NZIFH Funeral Homes support on-going professional development for their staff, and are training-subscribers to the Funeral Services Training Trust (FSTT).

-Gary Pickering and Adelaide Percy are members of New Zealand Embalmers Association
+Gary Pickering and Adelaide Skeet are members of New Zealand Embalmers Association

 In New Zealand culture, when someone dies, we need to say goodbye.
 That farewell may take many forms – a funeral service, a Tangihanga, a wake, a quiet gathering of friends.
 When this happens, many of the people closely involved find it very helpful to spend time saying goodbye.
 By viewing the person’s body that looks at peace and natural has been shown to have the most benefit when mourning the loss of someone close.